Research and reports

 And each prospective buyer might see different risks, variably lowering the value.
 The key as a business owner is to pre-empt any risks and minimise them.

 As we mentioned earlier, valuing a business can help you focus on areas for improvement.
-There’s lots of things you can do to help secure a good valuation, including:
+There are lots of things you can do to help secure a good valuation, including:

 What works for one business won’t always work for another.
-By giving an overview of several popular business valuation methods, though, we hope you’re closer to coming up with a range of figures.
+By giving an overview of several popular business valuation methods, though, we hope you’re closer to understanding how much your business is worth.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer